-Sage is an industry leader in high-performance thermal mass flow meters and has pioneered numerous innovations, including having introduced the first digital method of driving the sensor (versus the traditional drift-prone Wheatstone bridge).
+Sage is an industry leader in high-performance thermal mass flow meters and has pioneered numerous innovations, including introducing the first digital method of driving the sensor (versus the traditional drift-prone Wheatstone bridge).
 In 2007, Sage pioneered the “In-Situ Calibration Verification Check,” ensuring the flow meter still retains the original NIST-traceable calibration.
-This simple 3-step check conducted at a no-flow (0 SCFM) condition takes only three minutes and verifies the meter’s accuracy, and confirms that the sensor is clean and the flow meter hasn’t drifted or shifted.
+This simple 3-step check conducted at a no-flow (0 SCFM) condition takes only three minutes, verifies the meter’s accuracy, and confirms that the sensor is clean and the flow meter hasn’t drifted or shifted.

 A History of Leadership and Innovation